YetAnotherNerd/whatlastgenre/README.md

 advantage over sources that often provide bad, inaccurate or personal tags.

 ### Personal score modifiers
-One can set a list of tags that will get an initial score offset and a tag- score bonus.
+One can set a list of tags that will get an initial score offset and multiplier bonus.
 Consider this as some kind of "soft" white-/blacklist, where you can reduce the occurrence of hated or inaccurate tags without fully banning them.
 See Configuration for more details.

 If you have any ideas on improving this scoring, please let me know :)